preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 .. image:: my-profile-menu-2-new.png

-My subscriptions are then available on your profile card:
+My subscriptions is then available on your profile card:

 .. image:: my-profile-card-subscriptions-new.png